Luke 21 - Outline of Luke (MENU page)

 This is the period of unprecendented Tribulation, during which God will judge the world with natural, man made, and supernatural calamities (eg., Rev 6:12-17).
 This period has been limited by prophetic decree to seven years (the 'seventieth week of Daniel,' Dan 9:27), with the last half of this terrible period counted down as 3.5 years, 42 months, or 1260 days (eg., Rev 11:1-3).

-While v.20-24 foretold the now historic fall of Jerusalem (in 70 AD), the next verse jumps forward to the Lord's second coming, at the end of the age (near the end of the Tribulation period).
+While v.20-24 foretold the now historic fall of Jerusalem (in 70 AD), the next verse jumps forward to the Lord's second coming, at the end of the age (near the end of the Tribulation period, described in Mat 24:15-28).

 (Mat 24:29-31)